Write a book with MCP

 9 core writing tools

-• create_book Start a real project with a title, target length, and chapter plan.
+• create_book Create a persistent book with a title, word goal, and story setup.

 6 free idea tools